OksanaTest/JDBC/README.md

 (IDEA sometime ignored CLASSPATH as environment variable, so you can add directly .jar to the project: go to IDEA, Project Setting Ctr+Alt+Shift+S,choose Modules from Project Settings, go to Dependencies tab, click "Add JARs or Directories" mark and choose the .jar, click "Ok" button);
-5)Run "Runner" class to be able execute you SQL queries.
+5)Run "Runner" class to be able execute your SQL queries.

 *SQL queries to create necessary tables:
 CREATE TABLE IF NOT EXISTS developers (